isabelyoung03/cosmic-rain/README.md

 Cosmic Rain is a Visual Studio Code theme inspired by the galaxy.
 It features bold, vibrant colors set against a dark blue background, evoking the vastness and beauty of the cosmos.

+This theme has been tested on Python code.

 ## Features

 - **Bold Colors:** The theme uses a rich palette of bold colors for syntax highlighting, making your code stand out.